LLVSGMV/Piloto2-Resilmesh-AWS/docs/index.md

 #### Error when trying to enter via ssh

-If you rebuilt the instance but did not do so with the EIP (the public IP remains the same), you will likely see a WARNING window.
+If you rebuilt the instance but did not do so with the EIP (the public IP remains the same), you will likely see a **Warning** window.
 In that case, use this command and then try logging in again:
 ```bash
 ssh-keygen -R <Public IP>
 ```